-Iiro has undertaken several projects.
-One of them has been to continue the work initiated by Vipul Jain for integrating CLP (Constrained Logic Programming) and MILP.
-Initially, Iiro applied the decomposition idea to the trim loss problem, which is a MINLP problem where wide raw paper reels are to be cut into narrower product reels by minimizing the waste, as well as, some other production parameters such as the number of different patterns needed.
+Iiro has undertaken two projects.
+The first has been to continue the work initiated by Vipul Jain for integrating CLP (Constrained Logic Programming) and MILP.
+Initially, Iiro applied the idea to the trim loss problem, which is a MINLP problem where wide raw paper reels are to be cut into narrower product reels by minimizing the waste, as well as, some other production parameters such as the number of different patterns needed.
 The approach that Iiro developed was to linearize the MINLP by introducing new variables that correspond to products of discrete and continuous variables.
 This MILP corresponds to a relaxation that yields a lower bound, and often yields very good approximations of the original problem.
 At that stage the problem of finding a feasible solution with the original nonlinear integer constraints is reformulated as a CLP problem with a fixed value of the objective.
 If no feasible solution is found, the value of the objective is increased and the CLP is resolved until a feasible solution is found.
 This approach proved to be very efficient compared to the direct solution of the MINLP.

-liro developed a similar strategy for the short-term multistage batch plant scheduling problem that Jose Pinto studied in his Ph.D. work, and is implemented in the STBS interface.
+liro developed a similar strategy for the short-term multistage batch plant scheduling problem that Jose Pinto studied in his Ph.D. work, and that is implemented in STBS.
 The only difference is that Iiro uses as the objective to minimize the cost of assignments to orders to machines, instead of minimizing tardiness.
-The idea in Iiro's work has been to partition the assignment and sequencing decisions by solving a relaxed MILP for the former, and a CLP problem for the latter in the spirit of Vipul's hybrid strategy.
-The key difference is that generating tight cuts for the MILP in this problem has turned out to be surprisingly.
-One can of course use the standard integer cut, but the problem is that it is very weak.
-As reported in the last newsletter liro found a new cuts that can be derived from a graph representation of the schedule.
-The basic idea consists in tracing back all the paths that are initiated from tardy jobs in the last stage to the first stage going through bottleneck assignments.
-This procedure may generate in fact more than one cut.
+The idea in Iiro's work is to partition the assignment and sequencing decisions by solving a relaxed MILP for the former, and a CLP problem for the latter in the spirit of Vipul's hybrid strategy.
+The key difference is that generating cuts for the MILP in this problem is much harder.
+Fortunately, Iiro found a way to generate these cuts using a graph representation of the schedule in which all paths of jobs in the last stage corresponding to tardy jobs are traced back to the first stage.
 The computational on several examples were very encouraging.
 For instance on a problem with 8 orders, 3 stages and 6 equipment the MILP with CPLEX required 6056 secs, while the proposed hybrid strategy, using CPLEX and OPL, required less than 4 seconds to be solved to optimality.
-While the results have proved to be encouraging, Iiro discovered a counter-example to the cuts he had derived.
-Although the discrepancy is rather small, it would of course be desirable to obtain the rigorous cuts that are valid in all cases.
-This is the question that Iiro is currently addressing.
+A copy of the manuscript describing this work is enclosed.